hharcolezi/hharcolezi.github.io/_pages/about.md

 Currently, my research interests are differential privacy and ethical aspects of machine learning (e.g., privacy and fairness issues).

 ## News
+* [Oct-24] My project "AI-PULSE: Aligning Privacy, UtiLity, and FairnesS for ResponsiblE AI", accepted for funding by the [ANR AAPG (JCJC - Young researchers) call](https://anr.fr/fr/detail/call/aapg-appel-a-projets-generique-2024/), is officially started.
+* [Sep-24] Our paper "Nob-MIAs: Non-biased Membership Inference Attacks Assessment on Large Language Models with Ex-Post Dataset Construction" has been accepted at [WISE 2024](https://wise2024-qatar.com/) and can be accessed at <https://arxiv.org/abs/2408.05968>.
 * [Aug-24] I’ll give a tutorial on "Securing Data with Local Differential Privacy: Concepts, Protocols, and Practical Applications" at the *SAC Summer School* ([SAC 2024](https://sacworkshop.org/SAC24/summer-school.html)).
 * [Aug-24] I’ll be serving in the PC of the *13th International Conference on Learning Representations* ([ICLR 2025](https://iclr.cc/Conferences/2025)).
 * [Aug-24] I’ll be serving in the PC of the *34th USENIX Security Symposium* ([USENIX Security 2025](https://www.usenix.org/conference/usenixsecurity25)).